Everything You Need to Know about Take Out Containers

 The good news doesn't stop there!
 There are a growing number of companies and startups that are trying to solve this issue of wasteful and toxic takeout containers.
 A couple examples of these companies are Dispatch Goods in San Francisco and Go Box started in Portland.
 Both of these companies are providing reusable containers to restaurants and then later picking them up from the customer as well as providing drop off sites at different locations throughout the city.
 There are a lot of new companies working on removing toxic chemicals from our takeout containers and trying to reduce the amount of waste that they create.
 So while we wait for bills and legislation to be passed, we can rest easier knowing that there are some companies taking action into their own hands.

 4 Tips for Healthier Take Out

 Phasing out or banning the use of PFAS or styrofoam is a big step in the right direction to lessen our exposure to these toxic chemicals.
 But until we have a nationwide (or global!) ban on these chemicals from food contact, you might also want to check out these tips for making your take out experience a little healthier.

 - Try to notice what your food comes in when your food arrives, then order from places that already use better options.
 It doesn't have to be every time (maybe you are just really craving that chicken from the place on the corner that only uses styrofoam clamshells - that's okay), but if you are between two, let the packaging factor in.

-- Ask the server, the hostess, or the manager about the to go containers before you ask for one for your leftovers.
-If you are really outgoing or go to the same place regularly, consider talking to them about switching to something better like compostable options.
+- Before ordering your food ask the server or hostess what kind of containers the food will come in.
+If the food comes in a container that you're not happy with, maybe try somewhere else for dinner.
+And if you are really outgoing or go to the same place regularly, consider talking to them about switching to something better like compostable options.